mkim2019/bangladesh_inland_water_transport/README.md

 *Source*: http://203.112.218.65:8008/PageWebMenuContent.aspx?MenuKey=246

 *Comments*: Only includes the district-level data for selected variables.
-Does not include the upazila-level data.
+Does not include any upazila-level data.

 ## dredging_plan.csv